wiaio/slate/source/index.md

 --------- | ----------- | -----------
 name | String | Name of the event. data | Any | Data associated with the event.
-A number, string or object can be passed into this. image | Buffer | Image to be associated with the event. timestamp | Timestamp | Timestamp of the event in milliseconds.
+A number, string or object can be passed into this. file | Buffer | File to be associated with the event. timestamp | Timestamp | Timestamp of the event in milliseconds.

 ## Subscribe to events